Assembly Bill 641 Extends Financial Protections for Medi-Cal’s Long Term Care Benefit to Same Sex Spouses and Registered Domestic Partners

 “This bill extends critically needed protections to same sex couples who would otherwise be left impoverished by the costs of long term care,” said National Center for Lesbian Rights Executive Director Kate Kendell.
 “This bill will correct a terrible injustice and ensure that all elder couples have the same safeguards under Medi-Cal.”

 AB 641 mandates the implementation of the spousal assets protections for same sex couples and registered domestic partners and requires DHCS to fast track implementation.

-“LGBT spouses and life-long partners are often torn apart because the current long-term care system unfairly discriminates against same sex couples,” said Equality California Executive Director Roland Palencia.
+“LGBTQ spouses and life-long partners are often torn apart because the current long-term care system unfairly discriminates against same sex couples,” said Equality California Executive Director Roland Palencia.
 “This bill remedies the harm caused by current state law by ensuring the implementation of new federal guidelines that give states flexibility when administering long term care benefits.
-This is a critical change that helps LGBT seniors have the same dignity and respect afforded to all elderly people.
+This is a critical change that helps LGBTQ seniors have the same dignity and respect afforded to all elderly people.
 We thank Assemblymember Feuer for championing this critical piece of legislation.”